awsr/PS-StreamXRef/docs/Export-XRefLookupData.md

 ### System.String

-You can pipe a value for `Path` either as a string or by property name in an object.
+You can pipeline a value for `Path` either as a string or by property name.

 ### System.Management.Automation.SwitchParameter

 Used for `Force` and `Compress` parameters.
-Supports piping by property name in an object.
+You can pipeline a boolean to these values by property name.

 ## OUTPUTS

-### None or System.String
+### None

-If `Path` is specified, no output will be returned.
-Otherwise, the JSON data will be returned as a string.

 ## NOTES